 And then, I started my real life.

 I became a STUDENT earning a BS in Human Development and an MA in Education.
 I became a classroom and reading TEACHER.
-I met a man on the internet (when it was still gasp-worthy and new) and became his WIFE.
+I met a man on the internet (when this was still gasp-worthy and new to do) and became his WIFE.
 Shortly after that, I traded in my trademark California flip flop tan for a zip code where UGGS are a necessary fashion staple for approximately half of the year.
 I became a MINNESOTAN.

 The biggest earthquake shake to my soul, however, even more than learning the difference between a casserole and a hot dish, was becoming a MOM.
 The interrupted sleep.
 The crying.
 The diapers.
 Did I mention the lack of sleep?

 But there was also the attachment, the touch, the bungee cords to my heart.